-Johnson & Johnson’s Baby Powder is a household name, with many consumer’s first experiences with the product coming before they could even walk.
-Many life long users of the product have begun to file lawsuits against J&J after receiving devastating ovarian cancer diagnosis while using the personal hygiene product.
+Johnson & Johnson’s Baby Powder is a household name, and many consumers first experience with the product came before they could even walk.
+Many life-long users of the product have begun to file lawsuits against J&J after receiving devastating ovarian cancer diagnoses while using the personal hygiene product.

 What Is Baby Powder?

 Johnson & Johnson Baby Powder is an astringent powder used in the prevention of diaper rash, as a deodorant, and to wick up excess moisture on the skin.
 It is made of talc, a soft clay mineral composed of hydrated magnesium silicate.
 Talc-based baby powder is one of the most widely used cosmetic substances on earth.

 Many studies have drawn a link between talcum powder and ovarian cancer, including a 2014 Cancer Prevention Research study that concluded women using genital powder (baby powder) face an up to “30% increase in risk of developing epithelial ovarian cancer.”

 Ovarian cancer is a disease that causes abnormal cells to divide uncontrollably and destroy tissue in the ovaries, a female reproductive organ.
 It has been shown that up to 1 in 70 women will develop this form of cancer in their lives.
 85% to 90% of diagnosed cases are cancerous epithelial tumor or carcinoma.
 The 5-year relative survival rate for OC is 45%.
 However, If ovarian cancer if found and treated before it can exit the ovaries, the 5-year relative survival jumps to 92%.

 There are a variety of treatments for the disease including:

 Ovarian cancer is considered to be one of the more treatable forms of cancer if detected early.
 As such, doctors recommend regular screenings for the disease after the age of 40.